Why Are Email Lists So Valuable to eCommerce Sites?

 In an eCommerce context, this goal can be achieved by driving traffic to your site and encouraging purchases.

-With a sale potentially just an email away, it’s vital that your emails are optimised with:
+With a sale potentially just an email away, your emails must be optimised with:

 By using these tactics throughout your sequences, you can consistently drive traffic to your site whilst drawing maximum value from your email lists.